rafaldr91/bitPayMagentoPlugin/README.md

 # Troubleshooting

 1. Ensure a valid SSL certificate is installed on your server.
 Also ensure your root CA cert is updated.
 If your CA cert is not current, you will see curl SSL verification errors.
 2. Verify that your web server is not blocking POSTs from servers it may not recognize.
 Double check this on your firewall as well, if one is being used.
-3. Check the `bitpay.log` file for any errors during BitPay payment attempts.
+3. Check the `payment_bitpay.log` file for any errors during BitPay payment attempts.
    If you contact BitPay support, they will ask to see the log file to help diagnose the problem.
-The log file will be found inside your Magento's `var/log/` directory.
+The log file will be found inside your Magento's `var/log/` directory. ***NOTE*** You will need to enable the debugging setting for the extension to output information into the log file.
 4. Check the version of this plugin against the official plugin repository to ensure you are using the latest version.
 Your issue might have been addressed in a newer version!
+See the [Releases](https://github.com/bitpay/magento-plugin/releases) page for the latest.
-5. If all else fails, send an email describing your issue *in detail* to support@bitpay.com
+5. If all else fails, send an email describing your issue **in detail** to support@bitpay.com

-NOTE: When contacting support it will help us is you provide:
+***TIP***: When contacting support it will help us is you provide:

-* Magento Version
+* Magento Version (Found at the bottom page in the Administration section)
-* Other plugins you have installed
+* Other extensions you have installed
-* Some configuration settings such as:
+  * Some extensions do not play nice
-  * Transaction Speed
-  * Set order complete with "complete" IPN
+* Configuration settings for the extension (Most merchants take screen grabs)
+* Any log files that will help
+  * web server error logs
+  * enabled debugging for this extension and send us `var/log/payment_bitpay.log`
+* Screen grabs of error message if applicable.

 # Contribute